Citrus Research And Development Foundation Inc

 - Board President: Morgan Porter (fourth-generation citrus grower)

-The organization operates through multiple committees including Executive, Finance and Audit, Governance, Plant Improvement, and Research Management committees to oversee various aspects of research funding and administration.
+The organisation operates through multiple committees including Executive, Finance and Audit, Governance, Plant Improvement, and Research Management committees to oversee various aspects of research funding and administration.

 Application Process & Timeline